caoanhquan-qn/caoanhquan-qn/README.md

 - 👋 Hi, I’m @caoanhquan-qn
 - 👀 I’m interested in software engineering
-- 🌱 I’m a full-stack software developer(React JS, Node JS)
+- 🌱 I’m a full-stack software engineer(TypeScript)
-- 💞️ I’m looking for opportunities to collaborate on Javascript projects
+- 💞️ I’m looking for opportunities to collaborate on TypeScript projects
 - 📫 How to reach me → https://www.linkedin.com/in/anhquancao/